BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

   </tbody>
 </table>

+But do the results, specifically the Physics of Language Models results, show that next-token prediction inherently involves deeper world understanding?
+They definitely show that the information models learn is beyond memorization - even if restrictions show it's not 100% generalized, it doesn't steep to the common definition of memorization.

-There's only one tenet I think is important for this: people are modeled by the data they put on the internet.
+People are modeled by the data they put on the internet.
 I mention again my footnote on emergent misalignment[^3].
-Ilya says in [An Observation on Generalization](https://youtu.be/AKMuA_TVz3A?t=937) that a good compressor, using datasets X and Y, will use patterns that exist in X to compress Y.  It's useful to write this formally too, that if there exists an F such that $\mathcal{D}(F(X)) \approx \mathcal{D}(Y)$, then a good compressor will notice and exploit this[^6].
-I think this is the core of what he's claiming with "Such a person doesn't exist, ... you should still be able to guess what this hypothetical person will do".
-The data generated on the internet by person X helps model the data generated by person Y.  Their information can convene and collaborate in the forward pass, just like if we would just lock Chollet and Schulman in a room for 10 years AI would come out.
+Ilya says in [An Observation on Generalization](https://youtu.be/AKMuA_TVz3A?t=937) if there exists an $\mathcal{F}$ such that distribution $\mathcal{D}(F(X))$ $\approx$ $\mathcal{D}(Y)$, then a good compressor will notice and exploit this[^6].
+The compressor uses patterns that exist in X to compress Y.  I think this is the core of what he's claiming with "Such a person doesn't exist, ... you should still be able to guess what this hypothetical person will do".
+The data generated on the internet by person X helps model the data generated by person Y.  Their data can convene and collaborate in the forward pass, just like if we would just lock Chollet and Schulman in a room for 10 years AI would come out.

+Whether or not you accept Ilya's escalated claim, the empirical trend is there.
+The only open question is how many nines of [perplexity](https://huggingface.co/docs/transformers/en/perplexity) are left for transformers?

 ---

-[^1]: Scrambling as an ML practitioner while the AI czars iterate on the SOTA methods feels overwhelming sometimes, at least for me, but maybe we can make a game out of it.
+[^1]: Scrambling as an ML practitioner while the AI czars iterate on the SOTA methods feels overwhelming sometimes.
 You can certainly read papers that come out, and try to get a list going of who the people to pay attention to are, but curated and reliable sources are rare.
 [This course](https://stanford-cs336.github.io/spring2025/) seems to be the most modern and complete source as of writing this.

 [^2]: In the technical report for the full model release in November 2019, [Language Models are Unsupervised Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), OpenAI highlights in section 3.7 that the model was (very bad but) capable at translating French into English.
 They were surprised because they deliberately removed non-English webpages from WebText in the dataset.
 They only detected 10MB of data in the French language.